-The Associate Degree Nursing Program understands and accepts the concept of the open-door policy for general admission to Randolph Community College.
-Admission to the college does not, however, guarantee admission to the Associate Degree Nursing Program.
+The Associate Degree Nursing program understands and accepts the concept of the open-door policy for general admission to Randolph Community College.
+Admission to the college does not, however, guarantee admission to the Associate Degree Nursing program.
 Admission to the nursing program is competitive.
-If you have questions about the admissions process for the Associate Degree Nursing Program, please call the Admissions Office at (336) 633-0224.
+If you have questions about the admissions process for the Associate Degree Nursing program, please call the Admissions Office at (336) 633-0224.

-In addition to the Randolph Community College requirements for admission, the following are minimum requirements for admission to the Associate Degree Nursing Program in fall 2009:
+In addition to the Randolph Community College requirements for admission, the following are minimum requirements for admission to the Associate Degree Nursing program: